TheSuryaTeja/RTL-Design/LIFO/readme.md

-# 4-bit Magnitude Comparator
+# LIFO Buffer System

-This is a structural **Verilog** code 4-bit magnitude comparator.
+This is a **Verilog** code for LIFO buffer system which can store 5 numbers of 4bit each

 ## Design